AdobeDocs/experience-cloud.en/help/recommendations-in-a-website/index.md

 # Overview

+Recommendations are everywhere—and they aren't just for products anymore.
+With Adobe Target Recommendations, you can deliver personalized products, articles, videos, downloads, songs, content, and more with sophisticated algorithms and complete marketer control.

 _Implementing and Using Adobe Target Recommendations in a Website_ is the perfect starting point for marketers who want to learn how to implement and use the Adobe Target Recommendations in their website.

 Each lesson contains how-to exercises and foundational information to help you implement and use Adobe Target Recommendations.